FALL experiences are now Open. Apply here!

 Learn more about the course here.
 Please note you must be registered in this course to participate in this international experience.

 Make sure to check the corresponding academic calendar and ACORN for prerequisites and enrollment requirements.
-Click here
+Click here.

-The Trip: Morocco Winter Reading Week
+The Trip: Morocco Fall Reading Week

-Join fellow classmates and Professor Janine Clark during Winter Reading Week for an immersive experience in Morocco, exploring the intersection of history, politics, and cultural heritage.
+Join fellow classmates and Professor Janine Clark during Reading Week for an immersive experience in Morocco, exploring the intersection of history, politics, and cultural heritage.
 Through the Morocco: Politics, Society, and Culture program, you’ll engage with experts from local institutions such as the University of Rabat, and have the opportunity to meet with pro-democracy activists and reformist Members of Parliament to gain a deeper understanding of Morocco’s political landscape.

 As you travel through cities like Rabat, Fez, and Marrakesh, you’ll explore Morocco’s rich history and current social issues, from the role of the monarchy in the war of independence to the efforts of activists advocating for women’s and youth rights.
 This program offers a unique opportunity to study Morocco’s political dynamics while immersing yourself in one of the world’s most culturally and historically significant regions.